Error estimates for a pointwise tracking optimal control problem of a semilinear elliptic equation

 \section{Introduction}

-In this work we shall be interested in the analysis and discretization of a pointwise tracking optimal control problem for a semilinear elliptic partial differential equation (PDE).
+In this work we are interested in the analysis and discretization of a pointwise tracking optimal control problem for a semilinear elliptic partial differential equation (PDE).
 This PDE-constrained optimization problem entails the minimization of a cost functional that involves point evaluations of the state; control constrains are also considered.
-Let us make this discussion precise.
-Let $\Omega\subset\mathbb{R}^d$, with $d\in \{2, 3\}$, be an open, bounded, and convex polytope with boundary $\partial\Omega$ and $\mathcal{D}$ be a finite ordered subset of $\Omega$ with cardinality $\#\mathcal{D}<\infty$.
-Given a set of desired states $\{y_t\}_{t\in \mathcal{D}}\subset\mathbb{R}$, a regularization parameter $\alpha>0$, and the cost functional
+To make matters precise, we let $\Omega\subset\mathbb{R}^d$, with $d\in \{2, 3\}$, be an open, bounded, and convex polytope with boundary $\partial\Omega$ and $\mathcal{D}$ be a finite ordered subset of $\Omega$ with cardinality $\#\mathcal{D}<\infty$.
+Given a set of desired states $\{y_t\}_{t\in \mathcal{D}}\subset\mathbb{R}$ and a regularization parameter $\alpha>0$, we define the cost functional

-the problem under consideration reads as follows: Find $\min J(y,u)$ subject to the \emph{monotone, semilinear, and elliptic PDE}
+The problem under consideration reads as follows: Find $\min J(y,u)$ subject to the \emph{monotone, semilinear, and elliptic PDE}

 and the \emph{control constraints}